mailto:firstname.lastname@example.orgMore transportation articles by David Lawyer

 Thus, unlike the railroad that had to build an expensive railroad way with steel rails, autos and bicycles appeared on the scene with a huge existing road network just waiting for them to run on.
 Except that most of it was in poor condition and some of it was at times impassable due to mud, snow, etc. It wasn't fully connected together and there were a number of missing links.
 At first, there were few road signs, gasoline stations, etc.

 The golden age of bicycling was during the 1890's.
 Then, like today, they were mainly used for recreation.
 But they dropped in price by 1900 so that a worker earning $500 per year could perhaps afford a $50 bicycle.
 In 1900, they were likely used relatively more for practical transportation than today.
-The bicycles of that era had difficulty coping with the mud and snow of the prevailing dirt roads.
+The bicycles of that era had difficulty coping with the mud and ice-snow of the prevailing dirt roads.

 Bicycles then were only single speed.
 Thus for steep hills, mud, or sand, one would have to get off and push the bicycle.
 Brakes were poor by today's standards.
 The "spoon brake" consisted of a metal brake shoe that looked something like a spoon and pressed on the rubber tire tread.
 But many bicycles had no brakes as such.
 Since the pedals rotated all the time (there was no freewheeling) one could slow down by attempting to pump backwards (like a child's tricycle).
-Thus if there was an obstacle on the road (like a rock) a pedal might hit it since one couldn't just move the pedal up (and coast) to avoid the rock.
+Thus if there was an obstacle on the road (like a rock) a pedal might hit it since one couldn't just move the pedal up by backpedalling (and coast) to avoid the rock.
 But if one took their feet off the rotating pedals to coast downhill, they would have trouble trying to put their feet back onto the rapidly rotating pedals to regain control of the bicycle.

 Another problem with bicycling was self inflicted.
 The social tradition (Victorian dress code) did not allowing women to show their legs, even if covered by pants and stockings.
 Thus men outnumbered women bicyclists by perhaps two to one.
 The main bicycle organization was aptly named the "League of American Wheelmen".
 By 1900, it had become acceptable for women to ride bicycles in bloomers (puffed out pants that were about twice the diameter of ones legs at the knees).
 Only a few dared to ride in regular pants.
-Prior to 1900, some women had been stopped by police for their "indecent" attire.
+Prior to 1900, some women had been stopped by police for wearing pants ("indecent" attire).
 Thus the social mores in this era were a severe impediment for women cyclists but the situation was improving.

 There were hundreds of companies making bicycles in the 1890s and some were large enough to mass produced bicycles.
 With so many companies making bicycles (and many going out of business near the end of the "golden age" in 1900) spare parts for some bicycles were likely difficult or impossible to obtain.